Chicken Tinga (Slow Cooker, Instant Pot, or Stovetop)

 • Tostadas: Tostadas are crispy tortillas topped with beans, protein, veggies, and cheese.
 We love making these Chicken Tostadas with tinga to pack in even more flavor.

 • Stuffed peppers: Toss the shredded chicken with some black beans, cooked rice, and corn.
 Stuff it into bell peppers and top with cheese to make some tasty stuffed peppers.
-It also is delicious with these Stuffed Poblano Peppers.
+It is also delicious with these Stuffed Poblano Peppers.

 There are lots of ways you can customize this recipe to make it suit your exact tastes and needs.
 Here are some tips and ideas for the recipe.